Skip to content

 Are Mosquitoes Bad in New Hampshire?

-Mid-Burden Most Years — But NH Leads the Nation in EEE Outbreaks
+Mid-Burden Most Years — But EEE Re-Emerges in Outbreak Years

-NH hosts approximately 48 mosquito species (UNH Extension) and tracks three arboviruses: EEE (~30% fatality), West Nile Virus, and Jamestown Canyon Virus.
-In typical years, NH is mid-burden — but in outbreak years it leads the nation for EEE (2024: 5 cases, 1 death; 2005: 7 cases, 2 deaths).
+NH hosts roughly 45 mosquito species (UNH Extension) and tracks three arboviruses: EEE (~30% fatality), West Nile Virus, and Jamestown Canyon Virus.
+In typical years, NH is mid-burden — but EEE re-emerges in outbreak years (2024: 2 cases, 1 death; 2005: 7 cases, 2 deaths).
 The worst regions: Rockingham County for EEE (Kingston-Brentwood-Danville swamps), Merrimack Valley for WNV (Manchester/Nashua catch basins), and the Seacoast/Great Bay for raw nuisance biting.
 NH has the weakest formal mosquito-control infrastructure in New England — no statewide board, no districts, no aerial spraying.

 At a Glance

-• Short Answer: Mid-burden most years, but NH leads the nation in EEE outbreaks
+• Short Answer: Mid-burden most years, but EEE re-emerges in outbreak years

 • NH Relevance: Weakest mosquito-control infrastructure in New England — no statewide board, no districts, no aerial spraying